 “Dr. Black, I don’t quite understand what is going on here!” she screamed, with tears in her eyes.

 “I just know I’ve been here before!
 But I can’t remember a damn thing!
 And I know I’ve seen you before!
 I know very well what I feel like I’m in a familiar place with familiar people…I just do not understand.
 I miss my cat, he got stuck in a tree and the firemen took me here.”

 “AHAHA.”
 Dr. Black could not help but laugh, you see, he was not a good person, and really… he wasn’t even a person.

 You see, what was happening here in Cellophane Town, was something of a conspiracy.
 This was not in the least Dr. Black’s fault.
 He was just drawn to these sorts of places, and things.
 He had quite the knack for winding up where evil and misery lived.
 This was the very nature of his being.
 On this side of the city, in this shitty town, where an entire section of a medical hospital dedicated to psychosis, something wasn’t right.
 The fact that everyone was off his or her rocker did not help in solving the problem, just added to the oblivion.

 There was something in the water, something in the sperm.
 Nothing here made sense, not in the slightest.
 People killed themselves, they killed each other, killed their brain cells, hopes and dreams.
 No one knew why and Dr. Black sure didn’t give a fuck about that.
 He had his own agenda.

 He’d done this all before.
 He’d talk to the girls and boys, fathers and mothers.
-He’d get what he could and he’d eat them up.
+He’d get what he could, and he’d eat them up.
 Like I said, he wasn’t a person and he was not human.
 He was something else.
 It was something much simpler than that.
 A certain something far more frightening.
-Dr. Black fed off of just that, black.
-Doing anything he can, administering anything substance he could, to get the satisfaction he needed.
+Dr. Black fed off just that, black.
+Doing anything he can, administering anything or any substance he could, to get the satisfaction he needed.